Stuart Bailey

 Harry Carter (1901–82) was an English typographer and writer.
 After an education at Bedales School and Oxford University, then training to become a barrister at Lincoln’s Inn, he turned to typography, first (1928–9) as an apprentice at the Monotype Corporation, then working first for a printer (Kynoch Press in Birmingham) and then a book-publisher (Nonesuch Press, London).
 During the Second Word War he served in the British army, and also during this time continued to design and cut type, and to do typographic history.
 After the war he worked for HMSO (the official state publisher in Britain) as a typographer.
 In 1954 he became Archivist to the Oxford University Press, working there until his retirement in 1980.
 In this capacity he became a leading figure in the work of discovery and cataloguing at the Plantin-Moretus Museum in Antwerp.
 Notable among his publications, under his own name and in collaboration, were Fournier on typefounding (1930), an edition of Moxon’s Mechanick exercises (with Herbert Davis, 1958), Type specimen facsimiles (with others, under the editorship of John Dreyfus, 1963 & 1972), Civilité types (with H.D.L.
 Vervliet, 1966), Stanley Morison’s John Fell (1967), A view of early typography (1969), and the first volume of a History of Oxford University Press (1975), Charles Enschedé’s Typefoundries in the Netherlands (1978).

-Tanya Harrod is an independent design historian, living in London, who writes widely on the crafts.
-Her major study, The crafts in Britain in the twentieth century, was published in 1999 by Yale University Press.
-She is one of the editors of the The Journal of Modern Craft.
+Tanya Harrod is an independent design historian, living in London, who writes widely on craft, art, and design.
+Her major study, The crafts in Britain in the twentieth century, was published in 1999.
+The last sane man, her biography of the potter Michael Cardew, was published in 2012; for this book she was awarded the James Tait Black Prize for biography.
+She is co-editor of the The Journal of Modern Craft.

 Robin Kinross is proprietor of Hyphen Press.
 After graduating (1975) and postgraduating (1979) from the Department of Typography & Graphic Communication at the University of Reading, he began to do ‘editorial typography’ (editing and design in one process) as well as write about typography.
 In 1980, while still living in Reading, he re-edited and re-published Norman Potter’s What is a designer as the first book under the imprint of Hyphen Press.
 In 1982 he moved to London, did behind-the-scenes work for Pluto Press’s political atlases and began to write journalism, especially for the magazine Blueprint in its golden period of the late 1980s.
 When his book Modern typography came out in 1992, this signalled the start of Hyphen Press as the full-time occupation that it is now.
 Impatient with authors slow to complete promised works, he resorted to publishing his own words again in the book Unjustified texts (2002).
 Other books to which he has contributed include Otto Neurath’s Gesammelte bildpädagogische Schriften (1991) and Jan Tschichold’s The new typography (1995).